 - After a successful login, the virtual desktop menu opens.

 - Click the expand handle on the left side of the virtual desktop.

-- There are three boxes on top.
+- There are four buttons on the top.
 Click the rightmost of them.

-- When the menu opens, select Log off.
+- When the menu opens, select Log out.

 - After a confirmation question, you go back to the home page and can then close the window.

 The VMware Self-Support program for easily checking/resetting the settings has been installed on the virtual desktop.